The Remarkable Truth About What Makes Us Well

 “The advice in Disease-Proof, if applied, will lead to a healthy, vibrant life.
 Everyone needs this information.”—Christiane Northrup, MD, author of Women's Bodies, Women's Wisdom and The Wisdom of Menopause

 “Disease-Proof uniquely addresses what individuals can do to promote their own health, and what we can and should do together to help us all get there from here.
-Just about everybody stands to benefit from reading this book.” —Joy Bauer, MS, RD, CDN, nutrition and health expert for The TODAY Show and author of Joy Bauer's Food Cures
+Just about everybody stands to benefit from reading this book.”—Joy Bauer, MS, RD, CDN, founder of Joy Bauer Nutrition Centers and nutrition expert on the Today Show

 To keep up-to-date, input your email address, and we will contact you on publication